Ayms/node-Tor/README.md

 	* if chunk nb is not 0:

-		* If the ORDB have chunks N to N+n it sends it to the stream that requested it.
+		* If the ORDB has chunks N to N+n it sends it to the stream that requested it.

 		* If not the ORDB checks OR_files['abcd'], the result is an array of [circ,size,type]